 Clean and refit the bowl, take care to seat it correctly.

-The seal not seen in this picture will usually stay on the the carburettor, sometimes it will come off with the bowl.
+The seal not seen in this picture will usually stay on the the carburetor, sometimes it will come off with the bowl.

 If your fuel is fresh turn it on, fit the plug wire and give it her a try.

-If your mower still runs poorly - Clean carburettor.
+If your mower still runs poorly - Clean carburetor.